 What is the acceptance rate of Mitchell College?

-The acceptance rate of Mitchell College is 74%, which is lower than the state average of 91%.
+The acceptance rate of Mitchell College is 78%, which is equal to the state average of 78%.

 What is Mitchell College's ranking?

-Mitchell College ranks among the top 20% of community college in Connecticut for: Diversity in US community colleges and Percent of students receiving financial aid.
+Mitchell College ranks among the top 20% of community college in Connecticut for: Percent of students receiving financial aid.

 Recent Articles